skeeto/skeeto.github.com/_posts/2016-06-13-Four-Ways-to-Compile-C-for-Windows.markdown

 When I said behemoth, I meant it.
 In my experience it literally takes *hours* (unattended) to install Visual Studio 2015.
 The good news is you don't actually need it all anymore.
-The build tools [are available standalone][vcbt], which is much more reasonable to install.
+The build tools [are available standalone][vcbt].
+While it's still a larger and slower installation process than it really should be, it's is much more reasonable to install.
 It's good enough that I'd even say I'm comfortable relying on it for Windows builds.

 That being said, it's not without its flaws.
 Microsoft has never announced any plans to support C99.
 They only care about C++, with C as a second class citizen.
 Since C++11 incorporated most of C99 and Microsoft supports C++11, Visual Studio 2015 **very nearly supports all of C99**, even more than Mingw-w64.
-The only thing missing as far as I can tell is variable length arrays (VLAs), since they weren't accepted into C++.
+The only thing missing as far as I can tell is variable length arrays (VLAs) and complex numbers, since these weren't accepted into C++.
 Some C99 features are considered extensions (as they would be for C89), so you'll also get warnings about them, which can be disabled.

-The command line interface (option flags, intermediates, etc.) isn't quite reconcilable with the unix-like ecosystem (i.e. GCC, Clang), so **you'll need separate Makefiles**, or you'll need to use a build system that generates Visual C++ flavored Makefiles.
+The command line interface (option flags, intermediates, etc.) isn't quite reconcilable with the unix-like ecosystem (i.e. GCC, Clang), so **you'll need separate Makefiles**, or you'll need to use a build system that generates Visual C++ Makefiles.

 **Debugging is a major problem**.
 Visual C++ outputs separate .pdb [program database][pdb] files, which aren't usable from GDB.
 Visual